diezcami/admu-notes/[HI165] Rizal and the Emergence of the Philippine Nation/lec-03 Post Marriage and Religion.md

     * Used mainly for procreation
 * (p.27) As soon as the young wife conceived, she and her husband immediately observed **certain practices (pamahiin)**
   * Raised pigs and sacrificed at birth to the anito
-  * Anito: Environmental spirits [replaced by saints] responsible in making the women pregnant, whereas men only acted as vessels
+  * **Anito**: Environmental spirits [replaced by saints] responsible in making the women pregnant, whereas men only acted as vessels
+    * **Tiktik**:
-    * **Tiktik**: Man should stay in the house otherwise the creature'd attack.
-It attaches itself to the house of a person and drops a very long tongue attaching to the woman's womb and sucks the baby out.
-People place stakes on their roofs.
+      * Man should stay in the house otherwise the creature'd attack.
+      * It attaches itself to the house of a person and drops a very long tongue attaching to the woman's womb and sucks the baby out.
+      * People place stakes on their roofs.
     * Don't eat peanuts/beans because it'll make your child dull, sometimes fish as well.
     * Husband does not cut his hair until his wife delivers, as his child would not be born otherwise [not that prevalent]
   * (p.28) They were likewise prohibited from eating bananas that are joined one with another or any other food athat are two in one because they believed they would give birth to 2 creatures from the same womb to which they consider a great insult.